Frequently Asked Questions

 What language is Kiln written in?

 Fork the repo, create a branch, and submit a pull request.
-Kiln uses pytest for testing (5,000+ tests), Ruff for linting, and follows strict patterns documented in the contributing guide.
+Kiln uses pytest for testing (14,312 tests across both repos), Ruff for linting, and follows strict patterns documented in the contributing guide.
 Issues and feature requests are welcome on GitHub.